RealityWanderers/R4R_Public/README.md

 # 🛹 RAMEN4ROBOTS

-A **fast-paced VR skating game** focused on speed, flow, and momentum.
+A fast-paced VR skating game built around speed, flow, and momentum.
-Heavily inspired by **Sonic** and **Jet Set Radio**.
+Heavily inspired by Sonic the Hedgehog and Jet Set Radio.

-Feel free to check out the [Gameplay and DevLogs](https://youtube.com/playlist?list=PLQ3y7VoZK-4M_FGsmGoOwaoK2rG7UcLKG) and [Discord](http://discord.com/invite/zX2XRPvDt5) if you are interested in learning more.
+If you’re curious to see it in action, check out the [Gameplay and DevLogs](https://youtube.com/playlist?list=PLQ3y7VoZK-4M_FGsmGoOwaoK2rG7UcLKG) and [Discord](http://discord.com/invite/zX2XRPvDt5).

 ## 🚧 Project Status:

 This version of the project is **no longer actively developed**.

-However, the repository is being shared intentionally as:
+That said, the repository is intentionally kept public and maintained as:
 - A **learning resource** for developers interested in movement systems specifically made for VR.
 - A reference for VR locomotion, skating physics, and momentum-based design.
 - A base for creating **custom levels, or experiments**.